Guest0x0/normalization-bench/README.md

 1. [References](#References)

 ## Framework

-Lambda terms are represented using de Brujin index.
+Lambda terms are represented using de Bruijn index.
 Time used to normalize a term is measured.
 Some algorithms may use an alternative term representation.
 In this case, the time used to convert between different term representations